 Installing SaveToDB SDK Samples

-The folder contains files like these:
+The folder contains files such as:

 edit-connections.cmd